Active Schools

 Playground Leaders

-We have super playground leaders from 4th to 6th.
-We follow a rota for which leaders will be on the infant yard and which leader will be on the main yard.
-The children plan and organise the games, the equipment, ensure the area is safe for games etc. every Friday lunchtime.
+We have super playground leaders from The Active School Committee.
+We follow a rota for which leaders where the children plan and organise the structured play games.
+They are in charge of the equipment, ensure the area is safe for games etc. every Tuesday and Thursday lunchtime for the month of May.
 They explain and demonstrate the games, motivate the pupils and organise the tidy up afterwards.

 Active Line Challenge

-All children take part in the active lines challenge every Tuesday and Thursday during the month of May.
+All children take part in the active lines challenge every day for the last 3 weeks of June.
 Our active flag committee members lead the children in 3 minutes nonstop movement activities at break, practising our fundamental movement skills.
+The class that makes the best effort will win themselves extra yard time.

 G.A.A.